 The Filipinos adopted the Spanish term ‘adobo‘ after invasion/colonisation in the 16th Century, and adobo is now considered to be the unofficial national dish of the Philippines, although the Filipinos were sticking meat and fish in vinegar long before the Spanish rocked up and liked the look of the women.

-The recipe given here for chicken adobo (adobo manok) is one that is freestyled by my friend Ann Marie when she wants to treat a guest, It is spectacular.
+The recipe given here for chicken adobo (adobo manok) is one that I freestyle when I want to treat a guest, It is quite brilliant.

 - For the marinade: